Violet Friend: Early studies

 The UK became the first nation to be subject to attack by ballistic missiles when V-2 missiles began falling on London in 1944.
 At the time, some consideration was given to attacking them with huge barrages of anti-aircraft artillery fire, but some calculations suggested that dud rounds falling back to the ground presented a greater threat than the missile warheads.

 In the immediate post-war era, Henry Tizard was once again called upon to consider the topic of air defence.
 Promoted to lead the new Defence Research Policy Committee (DRPC), in 1947 he noted: "there is no more likelihood of active defence against rockets of the V.2 type (once they are launched) than there is of defence against a long-range shell."
 He went to an outside source for a second opinion, which was produced by the Atomic Energy Study Group at Chatham House.
 They reached similar conclusions, suggesting guns and counter-rockets might "do something...
 But the proportion brought down could scarcely be considerable."
 They suggested the only solution was some sort of radio-based weapon.
 Tizard concluded that "there is none, and no sign of any, practicable defence being developed as yet." and ultimately suggested spending no effort on the issue.

 The Air Ministry continued to consider the issue and published something of a counter-note to Tizard's report.
 They noted that the existing Chain Home radars, then undergoing refits as part of the ROTOR system, could provide two to three minutes warning of an attack from a short-range weapon like the V-2.
 They also re-considered the topic of AA-guns against missiles, suggesting that modern radars might reduce the number of rounds required to kill a warhead from as much as 1.5 million to as "few" as 18,000.
 This was not unlike the number needed to bring down a bomber at the start of World War II.
-Nevertheless, they concluded a guided missile was the only real solution, and with those still years off, the only practical solution was to keep the ballistic missiles out of range, deep in Europe.
+Nevertheless, they concluded the only way to ensure a hit on an enemy missile was to use a guided missile of their own, and with those still years off, the only practical solution was to keep the ballistic missiles out of range, deep in Europe.